 With all the chairs re-glued, before reupholstering, I wanted to give the chairs a good clean, wax and polish; but before doing so, I noticed a few old woodworm holes in one of the chairs, that had been hidden from view by the upholstery.

-There wasn’t any sign of any recent woodworm activity, and with modern central heating woodworm isn’t the problem it used to be decades ago because the woodworm don’t like the dry environment of central heated homes because it dries out the wood too much for their taste.
+There wasn’t any sign of any recent woodworm activity, and with modern central heating, woodworm isn’t the problem it used to be decades ago because the woodworm doesn’t like the dry environment of centrally heated homes because it dries out the wood too much for their taste.

-- The once the wood was dry, I used a cloth to wipe the chairs over with teak oil, which absorbs into any of the bare wood and enriches it.
+- Once the wood was dry, I used a cloth to wipe the chairs over with teak oil, which absorbs into any of the bare wood and enriches it.